 Visit the Resort Town of Side

-Antalya has world class beaches, but we understand that if you are staying in the area for a week or so, perhaps you will wish for a change of scenery after a while and that’s why we would certainly recommend taking a day trip to the pretty little resort town of Side.
+The pretty little resort town of Side is well worth the journey to get to.
 With miles of gorgeous, sandy beaches and a quaint old town that is home to traditional markets, and a large selection of stores, bars and restaurants, Side is a great place to spend a day.

 Hike Kuzdere Passage

-Kuzdere passage, a hiking trail that leads you through valleys, woodland, mountain passes and natural springs is an adventurer’s paradise.
+Kuzdere Passage is a hiking trail that leads you through valleys, woodland, mountain passes and natural springs is an adventurer’s paradise.
 The area is somewhat isolated so it is possible to join daily organised excursions to the area if you would prefer.

 Have you travelled to this beautiful part of Turkey?
 What are your favourite day trips from Antalya?